markjnkim/es_mod/01-html/content/step-2-header-footer.md

 </head>
 ```

-- Create a file specific to writing CSS with the file extension `.css` and write all style definitions there, then connect it to the HTML file using `<link rel="stylesheet" href="./path-to-styles.css" />`

-The first two may sound enticing to us.
+The last two may options sound enticing to us.
 Why _wouldn't_ we want to keep our styles tightly coupled with our HTML elements?
 Why _wouldn't_ we want to at the very least keep all of our style definitions in the same HTML document that we're styling?
 Seems like a no-brainer.

 We'll actually be going with the third one, here's why: